Kazmirchuk/nats-tcl/API.md

 ### objectName request subject message ?-timeout ms? ?-callback cmdPrefix?
 Sends a message to the specified subject using an automatically generated transient `replyTo` subject (inbox).
-- If no callback is given, the request is synchronous, is flushed to the socket immediately, and blocks in (possibly, coroutine-aware) `vwait` until a reply is received.
+- If no callback is given, the request is synchronous and blocks in (possibly, coroutine-aware) `vwait` until a reply is received.
 The reply is the return value.
 If no reply arrives within `timeout`, it raises an error "TIMEOUT".
 - If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (equal to 1, if the request timed out) and a `reply`.

 ### objectName ping ?-timeout ms?
 A blocking call that triggers a ping-pong exchange with the NATS server and returns true upon success.
 If the server does not reply within the specified timeout (ms), it raises `TIMEOUT` error.
 Default timeout is 10s.
-You can use this method to check if the server is alive or to force flush outgoing data.
+You can use this method to check if the server is alive.

 ### objectName inbox
 Returns a new inbox - random subject starting with _INBOX.